Song655/MPI-cluster-learn/README.md

          192.168.1.69 master
          192.168.1.53 slave1
 ```

  ii Comment out (#) any other entries starting with 127.
     e.g. #127.0.1.1 administrator-system-product-name

  iii keep other entries in tact

-d Restart the system
+d.
+Restart the system

 #### 2 Add the same user mpiuser in all nodes (optional)

-a sudo adduser mpiuser
+a. sudo adduser mpiuser

-b Set the password
+b.
+Set the password

-c Just press Enter for all other fields
+c.
+Just press Enter for all other fields

 We did not do this step, because all systems are same (clone), having same user.

 #### 3. Installing SSH Server